Peilonrayz/graphtimer/README.rst

 License
 -------

-graphtimer is available under the MIT license.
+GraphTimer is available under the MIT license.